 Start mixing the chopped chocolate or keto chocolate chips into the Champagne flavored cream with a folding motion (picture 3), to completely coat the chocolate that’s hasn’t melted yet.
 If the chocolate doesn’t melt fully after some gentle mixing, turn on the stove on low and hold the sauce pan at a distance above the heat, while mixing the chocolate, until it’s completely melted (4).

-How to cleanly cut Champagne nama chocolate truffles
+How to cut Japanese chocolate

 If you went the homemade chocolate mold route, you now need to cut the nama chocolate into small squares.

-Dust the Champagne chocolate truffles with cocoa powder
+Dusting with cocoa powder

 Using a fine mesh sieve, sprinkle the Dutch cocoa powder in a fine layer that completely covers the truffles before separating them.
 This way, you’ll get the truffles as in my pictures – a layer of cocoa on top, and the pink Champagne chocolate on the sides.

 You can also fully coat each individual Champagne truffle in cocoa powder – which would be the best option if you are making these keto chocolates heart shaped.
 Just fill in a small bowl with the Dutch process cocoa powder, and toss the truffles inside one by one, until fully coated.
 Arrange them neatly into a container or gift box, and that’s it.